No matter your needs, these are the best Macs on the market today

 What are the best Macs you can buy right now?

 Apple's Mac products fall into two broad categories.
-The MacBook lineup consists of the MacBook Air and MacBook Pro, while desktop models include the iMac, Mac mini, and Mac Pro.
-We've made recommendations based on various factors, which you can read more about below.
-When in doubt, choose the newest model that best fits your needs (laptop or desktop) and price range.
-Then check out the best Mac accessories to make your setup complete.
+The MacBook lineup consists of the MacBook Air and MacBook Pro, while desktop models include the iMac, Mac mini, and Mac Studio.
+We've made recommendations based on several factors, which you can read more about below.
+However, our general advice is to select the newest model that best fits your needs (laptop or desktop) and price range.
+Then check out the best Mac accessories to complete your setup.

 1. MacBook Air (M1, 2020)